 |Status||Shows the status of the token - either Expired or Active.|

-If token is expired, it is deleted automatically when someone is trying to use it.
+If a token has expired, it is deleted automatically when someone tries to use it.

-- Description: It is optional and doesn't affect token using in any way.
+- Description: It is optional and does not affect the token usage in any way.
 It should be set to remember why it was created.

-- Endpoint: If nothing is set there token will work on any endpoint
+- Endpoint: If nothing is set, the token will work on any endpoint.

-- Checkbox should be checked to allow token be used only once
+- The checkbox should be checked to allow the token to only be used once.

-- Token usage - there token can be limited to be used only in some apps
+- Token usage: the token may be limited to only be used in some apps.

-- Token expiration - It it is chosen to limit token - it can be set to numerous hours, days or months When member logs in new token is created.
-It has value "LoggedInToken" as description.
+- Token expiration: Selected to limit the token.
+It may be set to numerous hours, days, or months.
+When a member logs in, a new token is created.
+It has the value "LoggedInToken" per its description.
 It is deleted only after logging out.
 Your current session token is hidden.
-Logging in from different PC's might result in being some of them listed.
+Logging in from different PCs might result in some of them being listed.

 Countly provides inline help for its users.
 In order to enable help mode, toggle the